ericnishio/makeconf/README.md

 ## Usage

-Create a `makeconf.json` file in your project directory, e.g.:
+Create a `makeconf.json` file in your project directory:

 ```
 {